-THEMIS is a secure P2P communication scheme, designed to suit the implementation of a large-scale, multi-cloud, and open service mesh, by achieving: Security: The multi-tenant nature of a service mesh, i.e., allowing multiple applications to share resources of the same machines simultaneously, demands fine-grained security guarantees.
+THEMIS is a secure P2P communication scheme, designed to suit the implementation of a large-scale, multi-cloud, and open service mesh, by achieving:

+Security: The multi-tenant nature of a service mesh demands fine-grained security guarantees.
 The security mechanism in place must allow for confidentiality, i.e., that the data being transferred among two parties remains hidden, so as services coexisting on the same network cannot eavesdrop on others communication.
 To realize an open service mesh in which different providers can take part, the joining process must be relaxed from setup burdens such as communicating with a central authority registry.
 However, easing the joining procedure allows both malicious and honest nodes to coexist on the same network.
 For this reason, the service mesh must provide strong accountability for the exchanged messages so as attribution of malicious behavior to be performed.
 To achieve accountability, both authentication, i.e., the parties exchanging information are who they claim to be and integrity, i.e., the data being transferred has not been forged or tampered with, must be guaranteed.
-These can be the basic underneath blocks for other security primitives to be built on top, e.g., authorization.
+These can be the basic underneath blocks for other security primitives to be built on top (e.g., authorization).